6.1 – Participation

 6.3 – Absence and Missed

-A student who claims illness or compassionate grounds as reason for missing lectures, laboratory work, or assignments is responsible for making alternative arrangements with the instructors concerned for extensions or other accommodation.
+A student who claims illness or compassionate grounds as reason for missing lectures, laboratory work, assignments, tests or examinations is responsible for making alternative arrangements with the instructors concerned for extensions or other accommodation.
 Though medical or other supporting documentation may not be required by the instructor, the student should be prepared to show relevant documentation should the instructor deem it necessary.

 If there is a significant effect on attendance or academic performance such that the student may wish to request an incomplete grade, Aegrotat or Credit Standing, the student is responsible for obtaining appropriate documentation at the time of treatment.
 See Academic Regulation 10 for further information about Aegrotat and Credit Standing.
 Information about appeals to the Associate Deans (Studies) for Aegrotat or Credit Standing can be found in Appeal of Academic Decisions, Section 3.